 Steven Pinker, the popular linguist, worked on the biological formation of language.
 According to him, language is an instinct that is part of human behavior naturally.
 It is adapted according to the requirements of human communication.

-He wrote a famous book, The Language Instinct, that got great popularity in the linguistic industry and people from other fields also liked this book.
+He wrote a famous book, The Language Instinct, that gained great popularity in the linguistic anthropologist industry and people from other fields also liked this book.

 Harriet Martineau is a journalist, translator, writer, Essayist, Sociologist, feminist, and linguist, her writing is about social issues of the world.
 She is famous for writing complicated issues in a precise and understandable manner.